finnito/Science/content/12phy/as91523/99-diffraction-gratings.md

 ### Colours {.c2}

 - We should notice, as mentioned before, red light diffracts the most and blue/purple the least.
-This means for __each fringe__ red is on the outside and blue on the inside.
+This means for __each fringe__ red is on the outside and blue/violet on the inside.
-- For the central white fringe, all the colours have arrived in-phase and with a path difference of 0, therefore they recombine into white light.
+- For the central white fringe, each different wavelength has arrived in-phase ($pd=n\lambda$), therefore their antinodes recombine into white light.

 ![](https://www.daviddarling.info/images/diffraction_grating.jpg)

 ---

+### Task

+Diffraction gratings cloze.
+Collect one, glue it in and fill in the blanks.

+---

 ## Doing Calculations

-- We can still use our equations from before $n\lambda = dsin(\theta)$
+- We can still use our equations from before $pd = dsin(\theta)$
 - However, diffraction gratings are typically described like this: _"2000 lines per cm"_. <mark>We need to calculate $d$, slit separation, from this number.</mark>

 ---